Cross Currents Sea Kayaking

 Over the next two days, we’ll try some runs through narrow slots in the rocks, ride swell up to get as close to the rock face as possible and try some pour-overs.
 You'll learn how to use risk assessment to select appropriate play spots.
 We'll start with small features to develop water-reading skills and work our way up to bigger features.
 In all play spots, what you do will be “challenge by choice” i.e. if you don’t feel comfortable trying something, that is totally fine.
 You can just watch or maybe try a smaller feature.
 This is about expanding your skills and challenging yourself; not about being stupid or unsafe.
 This is not a testosterone challenge!

-If you want to do this course you should be a pretty solid intermediate-level sea kayaker with good boat control and bracing skills.
+If you want to do this course you should be a solid intermediate-level sea kayaker with good boat control and bracing skills.
 A roll would be helpful but isn’t required.
 You do not need previous experience in rock gardens, although you are welcome to join us if you have had some exposure to this aspect of paddling.
 You definitely need a helmet.

 Surf Camps!

 Weds - Thurs, (Sept.
-20-21)
+17-18, 2025)

 Location: Cape Charles, VA